 We constantly monitor for various constituents in the water supply to meet all regulatory requirements.
-For this testing period one violation was found (we are well below all Maximum Contaminant Levels), our water comes from a safe and reliable source.
-The violation was late reporting of a monthly report, this was an error on our part and for this we are sorry, the report has been sent in and we are in full compliance.
+For this testing period two violations were found (we are well below all Maximum Contaminant Levels), our water comes from a safe and reliable source.
+The violations were late reporting of a monthly report, this was an error on our part and for this we are sorry, the report has been sent in and we are in full compliance.
+Nitrate above 10ppm is a health risk for infants and caretakers should seek physician advice.
 Our water meets or exceeds all standards for drinking water.